 — Transfer News Live (@DeadlineDayLive) August 5, 2017

 Indeed, some of the players subsequently purchased by Los Blancos have release clauses upwards from €250-300 million.
-David Alaba, signed this year, has a price of €850 million while Memphis Depay (€400 million) and Sergio Aguero (€100 million) follow for Barcelona.
+David Alaba, signed last year, has a price of €850 million while Memphis Depay (€400 million) and Sergio Aguero (€100 million) follow for Barcelona.
 Nevertheless, this kind of clause has been well used in the past too by clubs from within the league and outside.

 📅 ON THIS DAY: In 2000, Luis Figo signed for Real Madrid for a record fee of £52m! ✍️ pic.twitter.com/eeLpmkve34